garykac/woven/docs/design-space.md

 ## Spell Patterns

 * Neutral vs. Elemental
+	* Number of elements
-* Number of boxes in spell
+* Number of mana required in spell
 * Overall size of spell
 	* Can pattern be constructed on 1 Matrix Card
-* Constraints
+* Symmetry
-	* E.g., Marker in this spot must be "5" or Red
+* ~Constraints, e.g., Mana in this spot must be "5" or Red~

 ## Mana

 * Dice vs. cubes
+* ~Different kinds of mana~
 * Sharing casting markers with spell charges
 * Limited number available
+* Start with limited amount and gain more
+* ~Permanent loss of mana during game~

 ## Map

 * Terrain
+* Special locations
+* Pathways
 * Hex vs. Voronoi

 ## Player Interaction